How can I overcome my fear of public speaking?

-Fear of public speaking is a common phobia.
+Fear of public speaking is a common form of anxiety.
 It can range from slight nervousness to paralyzing fear and panic.
-Many people with a fear of public speaking avoid public speaking situations altogether, or they suffer through them with shaking hands and a quavering voice.
+Many people with this fear avoid public speaking situations altogether, or they suffer through them with shaking hands and a quavering voice.
 But with preparation and persistence, you can overcome your fear.

 These steps may help: